msea1/dnd_work/README.md

 ## Tasks
 - move shapes to 0,0 and relative movements?
-- how to mirror
 - clean up shapes / patterns
 - add color methods, both draw and fill
 - add text options, with font
 - clean up
 - testing
-- more shapes, etc
-    - str, dex, etc backgrounds
 - how to share / profit?